ClockSelect/myevic/README.md

   * X32

         Enables or disables usage of the X32 crystal of the PCB.
         If this setting is "OFF", the firmware won't try to drive the Real-Time Clock with the 32.768kHz crystal.
-This may solve freezing issues on some malfunctionning boxes (VTwo/Dual).
-It may also diminish a bit startup time on non-X32 boxes (such as VTC).
+This may solve freezing issues on some malfunctionning boxes.
 This setting will be active at next reset.
-        *Keeping this option enabled on boxes known not to have an X32 crystal should theorically do no harm, but sporadic issues have been reported concerning some of thoses boxes with this option enabled.
-So, I recommend to set this option to "OFF" if the manufacturer's firmware does not handle the Real-Time Clock.
-This concerns all boxes except VTwo, VTwo-Mini and VTC-Dual.*
+        *This option is useless and forced to "OFF" on boxes known not to have an X32 crystal.
+Those are all boxes for which the manufacturer did not enable the RTC feature, i.e: VTC-Mini, Cuboid/Mini, Presa 75W and RX75.*

   * LSL

         Light Sleep mode.
-        This setting is useless and forced to "OFF" on boxes with a X32 crystal (VTwo/Dual), and defaults to "ON" on other boxes.
+        *This setting is useless and forced to "OFF" on boxes with a X32 crystal (VTwo/Dual, AIO, Basic, eGrip II), and defaults to "ON" on other boxes.*
         On boxes where the Real-Time Clock is emulated (like the VTC-Mini), by setting the Light Sleep mode "ON", the box continues to drive the Real-Time Clock with the external 12.000MHz Crystal instead of the internal LIRC oscillator when entering sleep mode.
 This makes the Clock far more accurate and eliminates the need for the Clock Speed ratio, at the cost of a greater battery consumption (estimated 60~100mAh/day).
         Using this setting, Clock accuracy is identical to those of real RTC boxes.